mixpanel/docs/pages/docs/admin/two-factor-authentication.md

 An individual user can also set up their two-factor authentication via their personal settings.
 In order to setup two-factor authentication, follow these steps:

-1. Go to the settings icon > personal settings> your profile, then click on Set Up Method.
+1. Go to the settings icon > personal settings> your profile, then click on "Set Up Method".

 ![2FA Personal 1 Image](/2fa_personal1.png)